Yankees vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Yankees Recent Betting Performance

-- In three games as the underdog over the last 10 contests, the Yankees have a perfect record of 3-0.
+- In seven games over the last 10 matchups when favored by oddsmakers, the Yankees have a record of 4-3.

 Yankees Betting Records & Stats